forestgrape/people_interactions/people_interactions.md

 ## Tweet Summary
-This page contains thoughts/considerations how we team up to larger groups.
-How we interact as individuals and as part of groups.
-Countries are considered as groups and settings for peaceful interactions are searched.
+This page contains thoughts/considerations interact and team up to groups.
+Then we interact as individuals and as part of groups.
+Countries are viewed as groups and settings for peaceful interactions are searched.

 ## Summary
-*A group* is used to denote a specific subset of a population of people.
-Teams are defined as groups with a common goal.
-Organizations are defined as organized teams.
-There are different forms of organizations possible.
-For most organizations forms the decision process is hierarchical.
+*A group* is used to denote a specific subset of a population of people. *Teams* are defined as groups with a common goal. *Organizations* are defined as organized teams.
+There are different forms of organizations.
+For most organizations the decision process is hierarchical.

 Interactions between the different agents (individuals, groups, teams, organizations) are considered with the goal to identify settings which enable friendly interactions.
 It is suggested, that friendly interactions are promoted, when